aplomb08/covid19-data/README.md

 Fetch covid19 data from worldometers.

 # About Output
-Script create 1 csv file and 1 data folder.
+Script create data folder which contain-
 1. csv file - List of countries and its url.
-2. data folder - Contain csv file for each country.
+2. date named folder - Contain csv file for each country.
                        Each csv has file date, daily cases, total cases, daily deaths, total deaths, active cases.
                        Note- For some countries, some fields are not availabe.

 # Steps to run script
 1. Create a folder name with name 'data'.